 Margaret Thatcher now moved even further away from the usual unifying model for a peace time politician.
 She wanted definite conclusions, and in her clear cut philosophy there was no time for cobbling together a consensus and muddling through.
 In 1981 she said: "Whoever won a battle under the banner 'I stand for consensus? " (quoted in One of Us P224).
 This position became clearer following the Falklands War.
 After winning 1983's general election, the second term was defined by conflict with the miners.
 There had been preparation for this since 1981 with massive stockpiling of coal, a switch to oil at some power stations, and preparation of police tactics.
 On 6th March 1984 the miners' strike began, and after a long struggle the miners were defeated.
 Union power was broken.

-This victory did not lead to some promised land opf freedom and economin plenty.
-Instead life went on, seemingly trying to Plutarch's wisdom that there is no end of the road.
+This victory did not lead to some promised land of freedom and economic plenty.
+Instead life went on, reflecting Plutarch's wisdom that there is no end of the road.
 In October 1984 an IRA bomb exploded at the Grand Hotel in Brighton, where the Conservative leadership was staying whilst attending a party conference.
 Five people were killed, and two senior ministers, Norman Tebbit and John Wakeham, were seriously injured.
 Wakeham's wife died of her injuries.
 Then there were various scandals and controversies.
 The Westland Affair in 1985 - 86, saw president of the Board of Trade Michael Heseltine fighting to support a European bid to take over the ailing Westland helicopter company.
 He was opposed by the prime minister and trade and industry secretary Leon Brittan who favoured an American bid.
-The row ending with Heseltine's resignation.
-Then in April 1986, in response to terrorist attacks and hijackings linked to Libya, the decision was taken to allow British based American bombers to mount a raid on the Libyan capital Tripoli.
+The row ended with Heseltine's resignation.
+Then in April 1986, in response to terrorist attacks and hijackings linked to Libya, the decision was taken to allow British based American bombers mount a raid on the Libyan capital Tripoli.
 This was a controversial event which resulted in civilian casualties.
 Meanwhile the Spycatcher scandal 1985 - 88 grumbled along.
 This involved the British government attempting to block publication of a book by an ex MI5 employee.
 It is one of the many contradictions of Margaret Thatcher's administration that a guiding philosophy of less government and more personal freedom was directed by a fiercely controlling prime minister and a government keen to use its power.
 Education became more centralised, and freedom of the press was not a priority, as the Spycatcher episode demonstrated.
-During the Thatcher years it is significant that local government lost independence, money and authority.
-As is made clear in Mrs Thatcher's autobiography the implementation of the community charge or poll tax was a measure to control the spending of local authorities.
-A vigorous argument is made for a community charge setting individuals free of high spending local councils (see The Downing Street Years P642 - 667).
+During the Thatcher years it is significant that local government lost independence, money and authority, though in Mrs Thatcher's autobiography the implementation of the community charge or poll tax was a measure to control the spending of local authorities.
 Whatever the rights and wrongs of that particular debate, the effort to grant freedoms resulted in controls.
 Freedom is a nebulous concept, with freedom in one sense demanding restriction in another.
 This is the recurring problem with trying to set a definite course in politics guided by firm principles.
 Instead of a clear charge into the future, one action tends to throw up its opposite, and it's as if the journey goes in circles.
 Margaret Thatcher, naturally, did not want to go in circles.

 The Margaret Thatcher Spitting Image puppet at Grantham Museum